appcelerator/amplify-tooling/packages/amplify-auth-sdk/README.md

 ### Persistence

+Access tokens are persisted in a token store.
+The type of token store is specified at the time the `Auth` instance is created.
+Possible types are:

+ * `"auto"` (default) - Attempts to create the best token store.
+ * `"secure"` - A secure file-based store.
+ * `"file"` - An unsecure file-based store.
+ * `"memory"` - An in-memory store.
+ * `null` - No store will be created and tokens will not be persisted.

-Access tokens can be persisted in a token store.
-By default, the Auth SDK will attempt to write the token store to an operating specific secure storage mechanism.
-Should the secure storage library be unavailable, it will fall back to a file-based token store.
+By default, the Auth SDK will use the `"auto"` token store which attempts to create a `"secure"` token store, but falls back to a file-based store followed by an in-memory store should that fail.

+Both `"secure"` and `"file"` token stores require a `tokenStoreDir` value.
+The directory will be created if it does not exist.

-Secure token storage requires [`keytar`](https://www.npmjs.com/package/keytar), however keytar is a native Node.js C++ addon and thus requires a C++ compiler to be installed on the user's machine.
-Since many Windows users doe not have a compiler, it is recommended that keytar be an optional dependency.
+The secure store requires the [`keytar`](https://www.npmjs.com/package/keytar) dependency. `keytar` is a native Node.js C++ addon and thus requires a C++ compiler to be installed on the user's machine at the time this Auth SDK is installed.
+Since users may not have a compiler available, it is recommended that `keytar` be an optional dependency.

 > Note: When using keytar and a user changes their Node.js version to a different major version, the
 > module API version for which keytar was compiled for will no longer be compatible and the Auth SDK
 > fail to operate.

-The Auth SDK also supports a "memory" token store, should you wish to persist the tokens for the life of the process.
+The `"memory"` token store will persist the tokens for the life of the process and are lost when the process exits.
 This was originally intended for unit tests.

 ## Examples